Course Descriptions For:

 EVIDENCE ADVOCACY LABORATORY (Berend)

-Course is limited to 8 students, with priority to 3rd year students.
-This limited-enrollment course designed to familiarize students with the practical application of evidentiary points addressed in the traditional Evidence course.
-The class focuses on one or two areas in evidence each week.
-Using a problem format, each student is assigned a number from 1 to 4 for the semester.
-Each problem involves a proponent, opponent, witness and judge.
-Students are assigned a role in each problem by number, and are responsible for performing that role in class.
-Each student can expect to perform two problems each week.
-The students rotate roles each week.
-The obvious emphasis is to teach each area of evidence through performance.
+This course is designed to familiarize students with the practical application of evidentiary points addressed in the traditional evidence course.
+Students focus on one or two evidentiary issues each week using a problem format.
+Each area of evidence is taught through performance.
+Each student is assigned as a proponent, opponent, witness and judge and is responsible for performing that role in class each week, and for submitting a short memo identifying the evidentiary issue and presenting the best approach to offering or opposing the evidence in court.
+The roles rotate each week.
+There is a new problem assigned each week.
 By the end of the semester, each student should be comfortably able to determine what it is he or she wished to accomplish in a courtroom with respect to specific evidentiary questions, and be able to structure the most logical, persuasive and trouble-free means to that end.
-Students are responsible for two written assignments.
-One is an in limine motion due midway through the semester.
-The other is a final trial brief which will be performed during the last week of class.
-Preference is given to students who will be in their third or fourth year at the time the course is offered.
+Evidence is a prerequisite.
+Enrollment is limited to 8 students.
+The course is graded on a 4-tier Pass/Fail basis.

 This course is best described as advanced constitutional law focusing on the power of the federal courts, particularly with respect to the states and the other branches of the federal government.
 It is essential for anyone planning to clerk for a federal judge, or to perform public interest work in a variety of areas involving constitutional claims or governmental litigants.
 In practical terms, the materials concern who may bring suit in federal court, against whom, and under what circumstances.
 Specific topics include interpretation of Article III, justiciability (including standing and the "political question" doctrine), congressional power over the jurisdiction of the federal courts (including the extent to which civil rights suits and "enemy combatants" may be excluded from federal court), the immunities from suit enjoyed by state governments and public officials (such as police officers), and habeas corpus.
 Those interested may peruse Hart & Wechsler's The Federal Courts and the Federal System for a further indication of course content.
 Prior completion of, or concurrent enrollment in, Constitutional Law II is very strongly advised.
 The course materials assume a working knowledge of due process, equal protection, and state actor doctrine.